healeycodes/PairCode/README.md

 Jest and SuperTest.

-Edit `"test"` in `config/config.json` and put in your test database's details, n.b. this project has only been tested with PostgreSQL.
+Edit `"test"` in `config/config.json` and put in your PostgreSQL server details.

-Then simply run `npm test`
+Then simply run `npm test`.